 I’d like to have cosmetic injections to reduce my crows feet and the lines on my forehead but I’m worried about the toxins and chemicals in them.
-What are wrinkle injections made of and are they safe?- patient
+What are wrinkle injections made of and are they safe?

 It’s always important to understand the ingredients that go into anything you are putting into your body.
 The active ingredient is a neurotoxin.
-The toxin is made by the bacteria clostridium botulinum which is extracted using a fermentation process.
-Botox also contains two inactive ingredients called human albumin and sodium chloride.
+The toxin is made by bacteria that is extracted using a fermentation process.
+Anti-wrinkle injections also contain two inactive ingredients called human albumin and sodium chloride.

 Human albumin is a common protein in blood plasma which is produced by the liver.
 Sodium chloride is salt, and this is used in the dilution process with sterile water.
 It does not contain animal products, but has been tested on animals, so that’s an important consideration to make if you are vegan, or do not use products that have been developed through animal testing.
 In terms of safety, it is important that the active ingredient is stored and transported correctly by a reputable supplier - and then diluted accurately with saline by a qualified clinician.
 And that’s before its injected.